datastax/demo-pulsar-cluster-failover/README.md

 3. Pulsar client will be initialized based on the configuration returned by the Provider app.
 4. Post client initialization, the application will first bring up a producer and then a consumer.
 6. At the end of this you will have the application running with one producer and one consumer.

+### Managing Application
+The application supports handling for multiple producers and consumers.
+To achieve that below endpoints will be used:
+#### Producer:
+- You can bring up additional producers using the endpoint `/startProducer`.
+  - If running in local, use the endpoint: `http://localhost:8080/startProducer`
+- For more details please refer to how to [work with producer](https://pulsar.apache.org/docs/3.0.x/client-libraries-producers/).
+#### Consumer:
+- You can bring up additional consumer using the endpoint `/startConsumer`.
+  - If running in local, use the endpoint: `http://localhost:8080/startConsumer`
+- For more details please refer to how to [work with consumers](https://pulsar.apache.org/docs/3.0.x/client-libraries-consumers/).
+#### Client:
+- You can close the client connection using the endpoint `/conn/close`, this will close the client connecting and bringing down any running producers or consumers.
+  - If running in local, use the endpoint: `http://localhost:8080/conn/close`
+- For more details please refer to how to [work with clients](https://pulsar.apache.org/docs/3.3.x/client-libraries-consumers/).

 ### Performing failover
 Provider app will handle the configuration for the primaryCluster and how to handle failover.